-Multiple Apollo and Artemis consoles can be connected together and to standalone Calrec Hydra2 routers, allowing them to share each others I/O resources.

-Before connecting a console to an active Hydra2 network it is essential to be aware of IP address compatibility and the master router status.
-Please refer to the Hvdra2 installation manual for more comprehensive details on all aspects of Hydra2 networks and I/O.
+Multiple Apollo and Artemis consoles can be connected together and to standalone Hydra2 routers, allowing them to share each others I/O resources.
+Before connecting a console to an active Hydra2 network it is essential to be aware of IP address compatibility and of the Master Router status.

-A single, standalone console with its processing rack and I/O forms a basic Hydra2 network.
-All Hydra2 networks require that one, and only one of the processing racks is configured as the Master Router.
-Therefore, consoles specified at order to be standalone have their processing rack pre-configured as a master router.
-It is vital that this is changed before connecting to an active network.
+A single, standalone console with its processing rack and connected I/O units forms a basic Hydra2 network.
+All Hydra2 networks require one, and only one of the processing racks to be configured as the Master Router.
+Therefore, consoles specified at order to be standalone will have their processing racks preconfigured as Master Routers.
+It is vital that this is changed before connecting to an active Hydra2 network.
+A console specified to be part of a wider Hydra2 network will not function reliably until it is connected to a network with a Master Router, or has its own rack changed to become a Master.
+Please contact Calrec support for guidance on configuring router master / slave status.